Disaster of Yongjia: Prelude to disaster

 For the rest of his reign, Liu Yuan did not encroach on Luoyang, although his generals continued to raid the North China Plain and recruit more followers.
 He died in August 310 and was succeeded by his heir Liu He.
 A week into his reign, Liu He initiated a purge of his brothers, killing all but three before Liu Cong retaliated and killed him.
 Shortly after taking the throne, Liu Cong renewed efforts to take Luoyang, sending his son Liu Can, Wang Mi, and Liu Yao with 40,000 troops and the Jie general Shi Le to join them at Dayang (in present-day Yuncheng, Shanxi) with 20,000 cavalry troops.
 They defeated the Jin general, Pei Miao at Mianchi before breaking into the Luoyang region.

 Meanwhile, the situation for the Jin within Luoyang had greatly deteriorated.
 Tensions were high between Sima Yue and Emperor Huai of Jin; previously in 309, to strengthen his grip on the court, Yue had had the Emperor's favourite courtiers executed and replaced the veteran palace guards, who had participated in various coups during the War of the Eight Princes, with soldiers from his own fief.
 In early 310, a plague of locusts swept through most parts of northern China, including the Luoyang region, causing widespread famine.
 The severity of the famine is attested in one of Aurel Stein's "Ancient Letters", a letter written by a Sogdian merchant named Nanai-vandak, who claimed that all of the diasporic Sogdians and Indians in the city had died of starvation.
-Sima Yue’s call for reinforcements went largely ignored, and reinforcements from Jing province in the south were blocked by rebelling refugees in the Nanyang Commandery.
+Sima Yue’s call for reinforcements went largely ignored, and reinforcements from Jing province in the south were blocked by rebelling refugees in the Nanyang Basin.